 - flapper (n.)

-- "forward young woman," 1921 slang, from flap (v.), but the exact connection is disputed.
-Perhaps from flapper "young wild-duck or partridge" (1747), with reference to flapping wings while learning to fly, of which many late 19c. examples are listed in Wright's "English Dialect Dictionary" (1900), including one that defines it as "A young partridge unable to fly.
+- 1560s, "one who or that which flaps," agent noun from flap (v.).
+Sense of "forward young woman" is 1921 slang, but the exact connection is disputed.
+Perhaps from flapper "young wild-duck or partridge" (1747), with reference to flapping wings while learning to fly, many late 19c. examples of which are listed in Wright's "English Dialect Dictionary" (1900), including one that defines it as "A young partridge unable to fly.
 Applied in joke to a girl of the bread-and-butter age."

 "Flapper" is the popular press catch-word for an adult woman worker, aged twenty-one to thirty, when it is a question of giving her the vote under the same conditions as men of the same age. ["Punch," Nov.
 30, 1927]